Book a Visit

 Big Mike McGovern

-Mike is the founder of Big Mike's Pet Sitting, serving Elizabethtown, PA and Lancaster County.
-As a professional pet sitter, Mike provides reliable in-home care for dogs, cats, and other pets, giving pet owners peace of mind while they're away.
+Mike is the founder of Big Mike's Pet Sitting, serving South Central PA.
+As a professional pet sitter, Mike provides reliable in home care for dogs, cats, and other pets, giving pet owners peace of mind while they're away.

 Professional Pet Care